ShatrovOA/dtFFT/docs/usage.rst

 - Complex-to-Complex (C2C)
 - Real-to-Complex (R2C)

-.. note:: The Real-to-Complex plan is available only when the library is built with FFT support.

 dtFFT provides two complementary workflows for constructing a plan:

 1. **Global-dimension workflow** – supply the global lattice extents and allow ``dtFFT`` to derive the process decomposition.
 This workflow is detailed in `Global-Dimension Workflow`_.
 2. **Local-decomposition workflow** – supply the portion of the domain owned by each MPI rank via a pencil descriptor.
 This workflow is described in `Local-Decomposition Workflow`_.

 Both workflows share the same configuration surface (plan category, precision, executor, and effort level); they differ only in how the data distribution is communicated to the library.